wdenton/splurge/splurge.markdown

 the Recommendation Engine idea, but are worth looking at to see other possible future directions.)

-The JISC project grew out of work done by Dave Pattern and others at the University of Huddersfield.
+The JISC project grew out of work done by Dave Pattern (Library Systems Manager) and others at the University of Huddersfield.
 They made usage data available under an Open Data Commons License.

 * [Data](http://library.hud.ac.uk/data/usagedata/)
 * [README](http://library.hud.ac.uk/data/usagedata/_readme.html)
-* Dave Pattern, Library Systems Manager at Huddersfield, explains things in [Free book usage data from the University of Huddersfield](http://www.daveyp.com/blog/archives/528)
+* Pattern explains things in [Free book usage data from the University of Huddersfield](http://www.daveyp.com/blog/archives/528)

 # Data gathering